NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/networkProtocol.md

 ## IDs

 The hub and each endpoint has it's each unique identifier, where the hub has the ID 1.
 The ID 0 is used for broadcast messages.
 Also groups can be created and assigned an ID, broadcast to the group ID are received by every endpoint in the group.
 It is stored in one byte, limiting the number of possible endpoints/groups to 254.
+Each member of the network only pays attention to message of it's parents or children and ignores all other messages, that are received from another member in range.

 ## Messages